-"The scriptures," he says, "are 'the word of God'.
+The Scriptures are 'the Word of God'.
 What title can there be of greater value?
-What may be said of them to make them of greater authority, than to say, 'The Lord hath spoken them?' that 'they came not by the will of men, but holy men of God spake as they were moved by the Holy Ghost?'...
+What may be said of them to make them of greater authority, than to say, 'The Lord hath spoken them'? that 'they came not by the will of men, but holy men of God spake as they were moved by the Holy Ghost'?...
 The word of the gospel is not as the word of an earthly prince.
-It is of more majesty than the word of an angel ...
-For it is the word of the living and almighty God, of the God of hosts, which hath done whatsoever pleased him, both in heaven and in earth.
-By this word he maketh his will known ...
-This word the angels and blessed spirits used, when they came down from heaven, to speak unto the people; when they came to the blessed virgin, and to Joseph, and to others: they spake as it was written in the prophets and in the scriptures of God: they thought not their own authority sufficient, but they took credit to their saying, and authority to their message, out of the word of God...
-Whatsoever truth is brought unto us contrary to the word of God, it is not truth, but falsehood and error: whatsoever honor done unto God disagreeth from the honor required by his word, it is not honor unto God, but blasphemy . . .
-Tyrants, and Pharisees, and heretics, and the enemies of the cross of Christ have an end; but the word of God hath no end.
+It is of more majesty than the word of an angel...
+For it is the Word of the living and almighty God, of the God of hosts, which hath done whatsoever pleased him, both in heaven and in earth.
+By this Word he maketh his will known...
+This Word the angels and blessed spirits used, when they came down from heaven, to speak unto the people; when they came to the blessed virgin, and to Joseph, and to others: they spake as it was written in the prophets and in the Scriptures of God: they thought not their own authority sufficient, but they took credit to their saving, and authority to their message, out of the Word of God ...
+Whatsoever truth is brought unto us contrary to the Word of God, it is not truth, but falsehood and error: whatsoever honour done unto God disagreeth from the honour required by his Word, it is not honour unto God, but blasphemy...
+Tyrants, and pharisees, and heretics, and the enemies of the cross of Christ have an end; but the Word of God hath no end.
 No force shall be able to decay it.
 The gates of hell shall not prevail against it.
 Cities shall fall: kingdoms shall come to nothing: empires shall fade away as the smoke; but the truth of the Lord shall continue for ever.
-Burn it, it will rise again: kill it, it will live again: cut it down by the root, it will spring again."[5]
+Burn it, it will rise again: kill it, it will live again: cut it down by the root, it will spring again.

-"The Word of the Lord is the bush, out of which issueth a flame of fire," Jewel says again.
-"The scriptures of God are the mount, from which the Lord of hosts doth show himself.
-In them God speaketh to us: in them we hear the words of everlasting life."
+'The Word of the Lord is the bush, out of which issueth a flame of fire', he says again.
+'The Scriptures of God are the mount, from which the Lord of Hosts doth show himself.
+In them God speaketh to us: in them we hear the words of everlasting life.'

-As the Word of God, the Scriptures are, of course, the Word of God to man.
+As the Word of God the Scriptures are, of course, the Word of God to man.
 But the Reformers repeatedly emphasize the truth that it is only through the grace of the internal operation of the Holy Spirit in heart and mind that the message of Scripture can be understood and appropriated.
 The Divine Spirit is both the author of Scripture and the interpreter of his own Word.